bdring/TWANG32/README.md

   - More robust.
   - Integrated audio amplifier.
 - Python (it might be fun to make a Python version)
+>>>>>>> origin/master

+- Digitized Audio
+  - Currently the port uses the same square wave tones of the the Arduino version.
+  - I want to convert to digitized high quality sound effects.
+  - Possibly mix multiple sounds so things like lava and movement sound good at the same time.

+- Better looking mobile web interface (looks more like a web app)

+- Python (it might be fun to make a Python version)

+  **BTW:** Since you have red this far...
+If you want to contribute, contact me and I might be able to get you some free or discounted hardware.

 ## Required libraries:
 * [FastLED](http://fastled.io/)